huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 ## Usage

 The CytoCommunity algorithm for TCN indentification can be used in either an unsupervised or a supervised learning mode.
-It consists of two components: a soft TCN assignment learning module and a TCN ensemble module to determine the final robust TCNs.

-You can apply CytoCommunity algorithm in the following five steps:

- - Step0: Constructing KNN graghs.

- - Step1: Importing data.

- - Step2: Performing soft TCN asssignment for cells through supervised or unsupervised learning.

- - Step3: Conducting TCN ensemble for more robust result.

- - Step4: Visualization of the final TCN map.

-You can see [Documentation and Tutorials](https://cytocommunity.readthedocs.io/en/latest/index.html) to get easier start and also reproduce TCN partitions shown in the paper using the commands below.
-The associated code scripts and example input data can be found in the folder "Tutorial".
+You can reproduce TCN partitions shown in the paper [1] using the commands below.
+The associated code scripts and example input data can be found under the directory "Tutorial/".

 ### Unsupervised CytoCommunity